w3c/Micropub/implementation-reports/quill.md

  * `create`

 ## Syntax
-* [x] Creates posts using `x-www-form-urlencoded` syntax.
+* [x] 100: Creates posts using `x-www-form-urlencoded` syntax.
-* [x] Creates posts using JSON syntax.
+* [x] 200: Creates posts using JSON syntax.
-* [x] Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
+* [x] 101: Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
-* [x] Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
+* [x] 201: Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
+* [x] 202: Creates posts with HTML content.
+(JSON)
-* [x] Creates posts using JSON syntax including a nested Microformats2 object.
+* [x] 204: Creates posts using JSON syntax including a nested Microformats2 object.
-* [x] Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.
+* [x] 300: Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.

 ## Creating Posts
+* [x] 104: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request. (form-encoded)
-* [x] Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+* [x] 203: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+(JSON)
-* [x] Allows creating posts with a photo including image alt text.
+* [x] 205: Allows creating posts with a photo including image alt text.
 * [x] Recognizes HTTP 201 and 202 with a `Location` header as a successful response from the Micropub endpoint.
-* [x] Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.
+* [x] 105: Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.

 ## Media Endpoint
-* [x] Checks to see if the Micropub endpoint specifies a Media Endpoint, and uploads photos there instead.
+* [x] 700: Checks to see if the Micropub endpoint specifies a Media Endpoint, and uploads photos there instead.
 * [x] Uses multipart requests only as a fallback when there is no Media Endpoint specified.

 ## Updates